 Preserving company memory – first steps

-1. Understand your company’s pain points and explore them – What are the symptoms?
-Confusion, disorganization, redundancy, dependency to key stakeholders?
+1. Understand your company's pain points and explore them – What are the symptoms?
+Confusion, disorganization, redundancy, dependency on key stakeholders?

 2. Promote proper documentation of both formal and informal knowledge - Not only internally, but with all collaboration with external parties too

-3. Make internal efforts to understand how your information and data is structured
+3. Make internal efforts to understand how your information and data are structured

 4. Set up processes for knowledge management and preserving company memory – Define someone with expertise or bring an external firm like Base22 that can help you

 5. Consider format changes and version upgrades in your technology roadmap, as well as standardization processes and universal formats